• Skip to main content

 According to author John Ayto (via Wikipedia), bruschetta “comes from the Roman dialect verb bruscare, the equivalent of the Italian word abbrustolire which means ‘to toast’, or ‘to roast over coals’.”
 And clearly, the only thing being toasted or roasted is the bread so you do the math.

 I know!
 I’m not even going to try to claim the moral high ground here because I thought they were completely interchangeable.
-Good news?
-They are – in the good old US of A. God bless America for being so extra sometimes.
+The good news?
+They are – at least here in the good old US of A. Bless America for being so extra sometimes.

 Side view, grilled chicken breasts topped with tomato bruschetta on a cream serving platter.